 # Paralink Query Language

 IPFS is used to immutably store the job definition and provide an addressable content hash.
-The hash is only 32 bytes long, which is significantly shorter than the job definition itself, making it suitable for request signalling on resource constrained chains such as Ethereum.
+Paralink Oracles accept 32 bytes long address for the PQL definition.
+This is significantly shorter than the job definition itself, making it suitable for request signalling in resource constrained smart contract environments.

 The IPFS multihash has additional metadata that is stripped out to fit into 32 bytes.
 We also assume that the hash is always SHA-256.
 The stripping is done by removing first 2 bytes of the multihash like so: